openvinotoolkit/open_model_zoo/demos/python_demos/im2latex_demo/README.md

 The demo workflow is the following:

-1. The demo application reads image/video frames one by one, crops and pads them to fit into the input image blob of the network (`imgs`).
+1. The demo application reads images one by one, crops and pads them to fit into the input image blob of the network (`imgs`).
 Crop and pad is used to keep size of the font.
 2. For each image, encoder extracts features from the image
 3. While length of the current formula is less then `--max_formula_len` or current token is not `END_TOKEN` Decode Step produces new tokens.
-5. The demo results in the text form into the console or in file if `-o` parameter specified.
+5. The demo prints the decoded text into the console or in a file if `-o` parameter specified.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).